 Well-Appreciated but (Too) Difficult Pensions Choices?
 Insights from the Swedish Premium Pension System

-We analyze experiences of savers in a DC pension scheme from Sweden – a country that was among the first to launch choice-based funded individual pension accounts.
-Based on a survey among 2,646 savers, we find that the average saver feels unknowledgeable about the scheme and experiences choice overload.
-Pension savers with a high degree of choice overload are likely to be influenced in their investment decisions by peers and advisors.
-Low knowledgeable and risk-averse savers tend to invest in the default fund – a fund that is, however, one of the most risky funds.
-On top of this mismatch between savers’ risk-aversion and investment choices we also find that risk-averse savers and savers with low subjective knowledge are more likely to feel pessimistic about their future financial well-being.
-Those who appreciate choice in pensions are more optimistic.
-However, the actual act of choosing has barely an effect on the perception of financial well-being.
-Interestingly, most pension savers do not tend to remember the funds they chose, but rather the fund provider, which they paradoxically consider as the least important decision criterion to make a fund choice.
-Based on our results we derive suggestions for reforming choice-based pension schemes.
+We analyze experiences of members in a DC pension scheme from Sweden – a country that was among the first to launch choice-based funded individual pension accounts.
+Based on a survey among 2,646 members, we study the effect of choice overload, risk tolerance, and subjective knowledge on self-reported choice behavior and perceptions of financial well-being.
+Concerning choice behavior, we find that more risk averse members and those that report low levels of subjective knowledge tend to invest in the default fund – a fund that is, however, one of the riskiest funds on the choice menu.
+On top of this mismatch between members’ risk preferences and investment choices we also find that risk averse members and members with low subjective knowledge are more likely to feel negative about their future financial well-being.
+Besides, we see a strong and positive correlation between financial well-being and choice appreciation, whereas the act of choosing the fund has just a small impact.
+Based on our results, we derive suggestions for adjusting the choice architecture in choice-based pension schemes.